Consensys/quorum-dev-quickstart/README.md

 `npm install && npm start`

-This prompts you to pick a quorum variant, whether you would like to try Privacy and the location for the artifacts Change directory to the artifacts folder:
+This prompts you to pick a quorum variant, whether you would like to try Privacy and the location for the artifacts.

+Change directory to the artifacts folder:

 `cd quorum-test-network` default folder location